X Close Icon

 Border to Coast Pensions Partnership Limited

 Due to the nature of our business, we consider ourselves at low risk of being directly involved in facilitating modern human slavery.
-However, we recognise that we play a role in helping to eliminate modern human slavery, wherever possible through our operations and our investments.
+However, we recognise our role in helping to eliminate modern human slavery, wherever possible, through our operations and our investments.

 Policies relating to the management of modern human slavery